Pterobyte/houkasaurus/content/blog/a-weekly-commute-in-podcasts.md

 - [Command Line Heroes](https://www.redhat.com/en/command-line-heroes) - a lighthearted but very well-produced show from Red Hat and down-to-earth developer Saran Yitbarek talk about open source software’s history and place in modern tech.
-- [Hello Monday](https://www.hellomonday.com/) - this was a surprisingly good gem from the team behind LinkedIn on topics around work culture and good habits for success.
+- [Hello Monday](https://www.hellomonday.com/) - this was a surprisingly good find from the team behind LinkedIn on topics around work culture and good habits for success.
+I think you’re allowed to listen on Wednesdays too, but I’m not sure.
 ## Thursday - Art/Design

 The hump has passed.
 The week is nearing its twilight.
 Lets appreciate something beautiful together.